ziadzananiri/mannerisms/README.md

 # Mannerisms

-A mobile application designed to help users improve their social skills and mannerisms through interactive learning and practice.
+A mobile application designed to help users improve their social skills, mannerisms, and learn about different cultures through interactive learning and practice.

 ## Features